-The student's advisor and other members of the committee review the Integrative Paper, write evaluations, and then meet to discuss the evaluations.
+The student's advisor and other members of the committee review the Integrative Paper, meet with the student to discuss and to ask questions, and then write evaluations.
 A defense-like presentation of the Integrative Paper is optional, depending on the student's and/or committee's preference.
-When the committee reaches a decision regarding the grade assigned to the paper.
 Each faculty reviewer assigns one of the above grades to the Integrative Paper under review.
 The advisor writes a report of the discussion and the recommendations made, which includes all of the comments from the committee and the grade assigned by the committee.